The desktop (overview)

 The desktop is the main screen area that you see after you turn on your computer and log on to Windows.
 Like the top of an actual desk, it serves as a surface for your work.
 When you open programs or folders, they appear on the desktop.
 You can also put things on the desktop, such as files and folders, and arrange them however you want.

-The desktop is sometimes defined more broadly to include the taskbar.
-The taskbar
+The desktop is sometimes defined more broadly to include the taskbar and Windows

 sits at the bottom of your screen.
 It shows you which programs are running and allows you to switch between them.
 It also contains the Start button

-For more information about the taskbar, see The taskbar (overview).
+For more information about the taskbar and Sidebar, see The taskbar (overview)

 Working with desktop icons